Updated: Jun 27, 2022

-Just like with other formative assessment tools Blooket is engaging and motivating for students to answer and respond to questions.
-But, not only get answers correct but also work as a team and strategize!
+Like with other formative assessment tools, Blooket is engaging and motivating for students to answer and respond to questions.
+Students can not only get answers correct but also work as a team and strategize!
 It encourages students to cheer each other on as they go through their game quests together.

 Features and how to

 First, create a free account and add your questions to a set.
 You can even upload questions from Quizlet!
-Next, I think the hardest part is choosing a game mode to play with your student there are 8 fun game modes!
+If you don't want to create from scratch, you can always check out their library or quizzes by selecting discover.
+Next, the hardest part is choosing a game mode to play with your student.
+There are eight fun game modes!
 My top three are:

 Tower of defense - build towers and protect them!

-Gold quest - answer questions and strategically you can also steal other players' gold!
+Gold quest - answer questions and strategies.
+You can also steal other players' gold!

-I have used this with my college students and I enjoyed using Blooket as a review for a test or midterm.
-They too enjoyed this change of pace to engage them in new ways.
-Some other ways to use this tool:
+As a college professor, I have used Blooket with my students to review for tests and midterms.
+It was a refreshing change of pace to engage them in a new way.
+Here are some other ways to use it: